 AI is a promising tool

 Among the emerging measures undertaken by both academia and the medical industry is employing AI in the healthcare sector to assist physicians in the diagnosis and decision-making process.
 The most common neurological disorders are strokes, migraines, epilepsy, and Alzheimer’s disease and other dementThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.